hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/deployment.md

 ## Under the hood

 The deploy scripts are located in the `deploy/` folder.
+All the contracts referenced in these files will be deployed.
+If you do not want to deploy some of the contracts, move them out of the directory before running `npx hardhat deploy`

 The contracts are deployed in this order: